Advanced Joint Pain Relief Application for Osteoarthritis in the Knee Joint:

 Advances and Prospects in regenerative tissues for Cartilage Regeneration

-This review examines emerging trends on using regenerative tissues in cartilage tissue repair and regenerative medicine.
+This review examines emerging trends on using regenerative tissues in cartilage tissue repair and Advanced Joint Pain Relief.
 It focuses on the characterization of cartilage regenerative tissues, the chondrogenic differentiation of regenerative tissues, and the various strategies, approaches, and clinical studies.

 Cartilage Repair by Mesenchymal regenerative tissues: Clinical Trial Update and Perspectives